CGCookie/retopoflow/help/quick_start.md

-# RetopoFlow 3.x Quick Start Guide
+# RetopoFlow {[rf version]} Quick Start Guide

-This guide will help you get started with the RetopoFlow&nbsp;3.x.
+This guide will help you get started with the RetopoFlow.

 More detailed help is available by pressing `F1` after you start RetopoFlow.